-Interfacial energy
+Interfacial Energy

-Estimation of Coherent Interfacial Energy" on page 78 and "Interfacial Energy Anisotropy" on page 67
+See "Estimation of Coherent Interfacial Energy" on page 85 and "Interfacial Energy" Anisotropy" on page 74 for theory.

 Choose Calculated to use the estimated value.
-To adjust the estimate, enter a different prefactor or choose User-defined to enter a value in J/m^2 .
+To adjust the estimate, enter a different prefactor or choose User-defined to enter a value in J/m2.
 For the User-defined option, you can also enter it as a function of radius (r) and temperature (T).